cpury/cpury.github.io/_posts/2017-08-09-learning-math.md

 it's a matrix with a one-hot-vector for each position in the equation string, this is simply `(MAX_EQUATION_LENGTH, N_FEATURES)`.
 We'll pass that input to a first layer consisting of 20 (bidirectional) LSTM cells.
 Each will look at the input, character by character, and output a single value.
+All these values together are called our embedding or input representation.
+Essentially, it's a vector of values that describe our input sequence.

 There are several ways to build a Seq2Seq model.
-The simplest way is to simply collect all information about the input sequence in a fixed vector, then have the decoder generate a sequence from that.
+Essentially, you want each timestep in the decoder to have access to both the embedding vector and its own output at the previous timestep.
 To make this possible, we use `RepeatVector` to feed the decoder network with the representation in each time step.
 For a more detailed discussion about Seq2Seq models in Keras, see [here](https://github.com/fchollet/keras/issues/5203).